abpframework/abp/docs/en/CLI.md

 ## Global Options

-While each command may have a set of options, there are some global options those can be used with any command;
+While each command may have a set of options, there are some global options that can be used with any command;

 * `--skip-cli-version-check`: Skips to check the latest version of the ABP CLI.
 If you don't specify, it will check the latest version and shows a warning message if there is a newer version of the ABP CLI.

 ## Commands

-Here, the list of all available commands before explaining their details:
+Here, is the list of all available commands before explaining their details:

 * **`help`**: Shows help on the usage of the ABP CLI.
 * **`new`**: Generates a new solution based on the ABP [startup templates](Startup-Templates/Index.md).